 - takes no more than six semester hours per term.

-credit may enroll as an auditor.
-The student must seek the approval of
+academic credit may enroll as an auditor.
+The student must have the approval of

 the instructor prior to registering.

 change to credit status after the add/drop period begins.
 A student under

 suspension may not enroll in any course as an auditor without having been

 An applicant who desire to take courses for credit, but who do